WinterPB2/ColoredVideoRenderPB2/README.md

 ## Features

 - Extract frames from a video at your desired FPS.
-- Categorize pixels in each frame as either black or white.
+- Categorize pixels in each frame based on configurable color palette (will use a LOT of triggers and timers).
 - Generate a PB2-compatible map in XML format based on the pixel data.
-- Customizable aspect ratio and frame rate for the frame extraction and mapping process.
+- Customizable color palette, aspect ratio and frame rate for the frame extraction and mapping process.

 ## Files